ManticoreGamesInc/platform-documentation/src/tutorials/art/environmental_art.md

 ### Apply Materials

 Any material can be added to a terrain.
-However, materials that begin with **Terrain** are designed to be used for terrain and will have more variation in how they are applied.
+However, materials that begin with "Terrain" are designed to be used for terrain and will have more variation in how they are applied.

 1. Open the **Materials** tab of **Core Content**.
 2. Test out different materials by dragging them onto the terrain.